Photography by Maria Alzamora

 In 2018, they were selected for Jazz North’s “Northern Line” touring support scheme.

-Their second album, The Kennedys at Beaver Point, was released on 14th January 2019.
+Their second album, The Kennedys at Beaver Point, was released by New Jazz Records in January 2019.